gdbooks/TileBasedGamesInOpenTK/Chapter3.md

 ```

 ###Map data
 Now that we know we're storing the map in a 2D array, the big question is what the data type of the array supposed to be?
+With the map we want to have tiles have properties, these should denote things like Is the tile walkable, what sprite should the tile use? etc...
+We have two options to storing map data:

+**Tile Object**: It only makes sense to create a tile object.
+This object could be responsible for

+**Integers**

 #Map Manager